This article was written and originally posted by The Financial Diet in partnership with M&T Bank.

 Investing involves risks and you may incur a profit or a loss.
 Past performance cannot guarantee future results.

-This document is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 There is no assurance the any investment, financial or estate planning strategy will be successful.
 These strategies require consideration for suitability of the individual, business or investor.

 Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the CFP® certification mark, the CERTIFIED FINANCIAL PLANNER™ certification mark, and the CFP® certification mark (with plaque design) logo in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.